 These quick, 20-minute presentations focus on emerging and existing innovations to enhance learning, productivity, or understanding.
 They should be noncommercial, brief, and focus on one or two tips, techniques, or resources.
-Full list of CUE Tips will be available via CUE Guide by Dec.
-15, 2012.
+Full list of CUE Tips will be available via CUE Guide in January 2014.

 CUE provides spaces for selected vendors to present sessions.
-Full list of corporate session will be available via CUE Guide by Dec.
-15, 2012.
+Full list of corporate sessions will be available via CUE Guide in January 2014.

 Keynote and Spotlight speakers are sought from both inside and outside California and bring a national perspective to CUE.
-Full list of featured speakers session will be available via CUE Guide by Dec.
-15, 2012.
+Full list of featured speakers session will be available via CUE Guide in January 2014.

 Nearly 200 vendor displays featuring the latest in education technology resources.
 The Exhibit Hall is open Thursday, Friday and Saturday.
 Exhibits are open to all attendees and do not require an additional fee.
 Exhibit Hall Only passes available.
 Children under 16 are not allowed in the hall.
-Full list of vendors available at cue.org/exhibitors
+Click here for information on exhibiting at the CUE 2014 Conference.

 For an additional fee, you may attend one of our Hands-On Workshop held throughout the three-day conference.
 Workshop labs hold 20-30 registrants.
 Workshops are a full day or three hours of hands-on training to compliment your regular conference registration.
 Sign up early!
-For a full list of workshops please go to our Workshop page.
+A full list of workshops will be available after July 1.

 Ed Tech K12 Voucher Program